 5.1.
-Methodology used for consideration of principal adverse impacts on sustainability weight of the issuers/financial instruments in the managed portfolios.
+Methodology used for consideration of principal adverse impacts on sustainability

-The SGR identifies and prioritizes the PAIs for consideration with their respective indicators based on the following variables:
+In particular, in addition to the mandatory PAIS, the SGR identifies and prioritizes PAIs for consideration with their respective indicators based on the following variables:

-- consistency between the selected PAIs and the ESG objectives set at Group level; - for each selected indicator, the availability of data from external sources and the extent to which such data are the results of an estimation process; - coverage of the data required to calculate a specific indicator, with respect to the
+- consistency between the selected PAIs and the ESG objectives set at Group level; - for each selected indicator, the availability of data from external sources and the extent to which such data are the results of an estimation process; - coverage of the data required to calculate a specific indicator, with respect to the weight of the issuers/financial instruments in the managed portfolios.

-Mediobanca SGR is committed to identify an info-provider in order to obtain the relevant data required to calculate the selected PAI indicators.
-Nevertheless, the availability and the level of coverage of issuers cannot be guaranteed, as it depends also on factors external to the SGR and the info-providers.
-If the data on the PAI indicators are not available for certain issuers, the SGR will exclude such a financial instruments from the scope of calculation.
+Mediobanca SGR has identified an info-provider in order to obtain the relevant data required to calculate the selected PAI indicators.
+Nevertheless, the availability and the level of coverage of issuers cannot be guaranteed, as it depends also on factors external to the SGR and the info-provider selected.